keeltrace/qlcplus-wiki/Windows-Build-Qt5.md

 Download the [modified Velleman SDK](https://sourceforge.net/apps/trac/qlc/wiki/VellemanK8062D)<br>
 Unpack the zip to C:\Qt\K8062D<br>
-Not applicable yet: If you don't need the Velleman Output plugin and would like to disable building it completely, edit <QLC>/plugins/plugins.pro and put a hash (#) on the line that says SUBDIRS += velleman:
+If you don't need the Velleman Output plugin and would like to disable building it completely, edit <QLC>/plugins/plugins.pro and put a hash (#) on the line that says SUBDIRS += velleman:

 `#SUBDIRS += velleman`<br>